 With just one look, it’s easy to see why Chile's Central Valley outside Santiago is one of the world’s powerhouses when it comes to wine.
-Sandwiched between the cool rocky coastline and the Andes mountain range, the coastal climate makes for an ideal soil that’s perfect for growing the French varieties of grapes this region is known for and yielding some of the best Chilean wines: Cabernet Sauvignon, Merlot, Carmenère, and Franc.
+Sandwiched between the cool rocky coastline to the west and the Andes mountain range, and the Atacama Desert to the north and glacial Patagonia down south, the Central Valley climate makes for an ideal soil that’s perfect for growing the French varieties of grapes this region is known for and yielding some of the best Chilean wines: Cabernet Sauvignon, Merlot, Carmenère, and Franc.
 Malbec and Syrah are also widely grown here.
 If you love wine and wine tours, Chile is a good place to be.

 Chile has been producing wines since the 16th century, from vines brought with early French immigrants, and with improved technology and technique, the country is now the fifth largest exporter of wines in the world, and the seventh largest producer.